status-im/translate.status.im/README.md

 Status is completely open source and made by contributors all over the world.
 Your translations can help more people utilize this secure, censorship-resistant service.

-You can translate the Status app and website into your language with [Lokalise](https://lokalise.co/) and find a list of languages that can be translated on this website: https://translate.status.im/.
+You can translate the Status app and website into your language with [Lokalise](https://lokalise.co/) and find a list of languages to translate here: https://translate.status.im/.

 <br />